-In January 1999 my mom was diagnosed with gliosarcoma, a rare malignant brain tumor projected to take her life within six months.
+In January 1999 my mother was diagnosed with gliosarcoma, a rare malignant brain tumor projected to take her life within 6 months.
 As I ventured into the final semester of my eighth grade year, she began intense chemotherapy and radiation following a craniotomy surgical operation to remove the tumor.
 Miraculously the tumor remained stable four months shy of five years.
-In August 2005, the start of my second year in college, doctors reported the stomach-dropping news of tumor re-growth.
+In August 2005, when I was 22 and just beginning my sophomore year of college, doctors reported the stomach-dropping news of tumor re-growth.
 She quickly underwent treatment called gamma-knife radiation.